Docker Method

 sudo apt-get install git -y

-git clone https://github.com/mrheed/cortensor-installer.git && cd cortensor-installer
+git clone https://github.com/CryptoNodeID/cortensor-docker.git && cd cortensor-docker

-Step 3 - Config Docker Compose
+### Step 3 - Config Docker Compose

 Run the build.sh script.
 The script will do the following:

-• Build the Dockerfile for the Cortensor image
+* Build the Dockerfile for the Cortensor image

-• Generate the docker-compose.yaml file for you to adjust your total nodes
+* Generate the docker-compose.yaml file for you to adjust your total nodes

 bash build.sh

-After the docker-compose.yaml is generated, you need to modify the environment variables for the cortensor section:
+After the <kbd>docker-compose.yml</kbd> and <kbd>.env</kbd> files are generated, you need to modify the environment variables in <kbd>.env</kbd> file for the cortensor section:

-• RPC_URL: Your ARB Sepolia RPC URL, which you can obtain by running your own node or using a service provider like Ankr, Alchemy, or Infura.
+* **RPC\_URL**: Your ARB Sepolia RPC URL, which you can obtain by running your own node or using a service provider like Ankr, Alchemy, or Infura.

-• PUBLIC_KEY: The EVM address of your miner node.
+* **NODE\_PUBLIC\_KEY\_X**: The EVM address of your miner node.

-• PRIVATE_KEY: The EVM private key of your miner node.
+* **NODE\_PRIVATE\_KEY\_X**: The EVM private key of your miner node.

-Step 4 - Run the Nodes
+### Step 4 - Run the Nodes

 Ensure that the working directory is within the installer folder.